Kajaani University of Applied Sciences

 Kajaani University of Applied Sciences (KAMK, in Finnish: Kajaanin ammattikorkeakoulu) is a university of applied sciences located in the town of Kajaani.
 There are approximately 2200 students and 230 members of staff at KAMK.
 Kajaani University of Applied Sciences has achieved success nationally in Ministry of Education and Culture outcome barometers where the quality of teaching and counselling has been considered the best in Finland for several years running.
 In addition, based on student feedback, the student satisfaction was the highest in Finland at KAMK in 2019.
 The Finnish Education Evaluation Centre (FINEEC) has awarded KAMK a quality label which is valid until 20 March 2021.
 On Kajaani University of Applied Sciences' integrated campus area all student services are close to each other.
-The campus, located a short walk away from the town centre, is surrounded by nature and different kinds of sports facilities.